Drew Hutchison (baseball): Philadelphia Phillies (second stint)

 On June 8, 2023, Hutchison signed a minor league contract with the Philadelphia Phillies.
 In 15 starts for the Triple–A Lehigh Valley IronPigs, he registered a 4–4 record and 5.62 ERA with 62 strikeouts across 75 1/3 innings pitched.
 Hutchison elected free agency following the season on November 6.

 Tecolotes de los Dos Laredos

 On March 8, 2024, Hutchison signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In 3 starts for Dos Laredos, he struggled to a 1–2 record and 10.24 ERA with 8 strikeouts across 9 2/3 innings pitched.

+In 2025, he spent the entire season on the reserve list and did not appear in a game for the club.